-xl) Students at OIST are expected to submit a written thesis, be examined, and graduate within five years.
+xI) Students at OIST are expected to submit a written thesis, be examined, and graduate within five years.
 Funding is only guaranteed for this period of enrollment.
 Extensions beyond five years must be applied for in advance, require concrete documented supporting material in the application, and are approved, if warranted, only after considerable investigation.
-Funding beyond five years will be the responsibility of the TS, so students are required to discuss financial assistance with the TS in in any discussion of extension of due dates or enrollment

-- xli) Students are expected to be familiar with, and to comply with, the conventions and requirements of their subject and field; including integrity in data collection and analysis, and acknowledgement of work completed by others.
-OIST reserves the right to submit student research and theses for plagiarism screening, and if detected, students may face disciplinary action - xlii) Thesis and thesis proposal drafts should be discussed with the TS, or in their absence (on reasonable grounds), the Mentor.
-All members of the TC are required to read and endorse the thesis proposal before progression to examination - xliii) Following examination, time allowed for requisite revisions will normally adhere to the recommendations of the Chair of the examination but will not normally exceed three months xliv) The TS and TC are required to report to the Graduate School any concern regarding unsatisfactory academic progress as soon as it arises.
-Students may be required to attend a meeting
+Funding beyond five years will be the responsibility of the TS, so students are required to discuss financial assistance with the TS in in any discussion of extension of due dates or enrollment xli) Students are expected to be familiar with, and to comply with, the conventions and requirements of their subject and field; including integrity in data collection and analysis, and acknowledgement of work completed by others.
+OIST reserves the right to submit student research and theses for plagiarism screening, and if detected, students may face disciplinary action xlii) Thesis and thesis proposal drafts should be discussed with the TS, or in their absence (on reasonable grounds), the Mentor.
+All members of the TC are required to read and endorse the thesis proposal before progression to examination xliii) Following examination, time allowed for requisite revisions will normally adhere to the recommendations of the Chair of the examination but will not normally exceed three months xliv) The TS and TC are required to report to the Graduate School any concern regarding unsatisfactory academic progress as soon as it arises.
+Students may be required to attend a meeting with the GS, the TS, or other members of the TC xlv) Concerns will be raised with the student, and potential avenues of redress discussed.
+The meeting and any agreed plan of action will be recorded, with a copy provided to you.
+The consequences of failure to comply will also be made known to the student, ranging from a warning, or withdrawal of program benefits, to a report to the Curriculum and Examinations Committee recommending a finding of unsatisfactory academic progress and imposition of academic probation, which may ultimately lead to discontinuation from the OIST academic program xlvi) If evident the student is impacted by extenuating circumstances, such as health-related difficulties or other personal concerns, the student may be referred to relevant resources, including the OIST Ganjuu Center xlvii) Reasonable time will be allowed for the student to improve and return to study.
+Note, however, should requests of the TC not be complied with, or should academic progress remain unsatisfactory, the GS may, after meeting with the student to discuss the matter, recommend to the CEC that the student be discharged from the OIST academic program xlviii) The CEC and the DGS deliberate on discontinuation of a student from the OIST academic program when:

-Unsatisfactory academic progress and discharge from the OIST academic program
+Unsatisfactory academic progress and discharge from the OIST academic program a.
+The student has not progressed to the TC satisfaction;